 The a la carte menu will have individually priced items at a higher quality and price than the fixed menu.
 The fixed menu will be a menu with fixed items at a set price.

-This could be a choice of 3 starters, 3 mains and 3 desserts with 2 courses priced at £12 and all 3 courses priced at £15, In contrast to the a la carte menus individually priced dishes.
+This could be a choice of three starters, three mains and three desserts with two courses priced at £12 and all three courses priced at £15, In comparison to the a la carte menus individually priced dishes.

 Chefs will need to understand the types of menu and how to correctly price the items and design menus to make a profit.